cinghie/wordpress-starter-pack/wp-content/plugins/wp-product-feed-manager/readme.txt

 3. Save and generate your feed

 == Changelog ==
+= 1.16.0 - 04/10/2019 =
+* Added a View Feed button to the Edit Feed page
+* Removed the use of the glob function
+* Added a filter that removes any link from a products description and short description.
+This filter can be bypassed by using the wppfm_leave_links_in_descriptions filter
+* Tested with WooCommerce version 3.7
+* Pushed the Add New Feed button on top of the page footer so it does not get blocked by the footer anymore

 = 1.15.0 - 09/08/2019 =
 * Improved the stability of the background mode.
 * Improved a check that should prevent forbidden characters in a feed name.